This page is now archived: last updated May 2019

-The Indashyikirwa ('champions of change' in Kinyarwanda) project is a gender based violence (GBV) prevention programme that is being implemented in 14 sectors across seven districts of Rwanda from 2015 to 2019.
+The Indashyikirwa ('champions of change' in Kinyarwanda) project is a gender based violence (GBV) prevention programme that was implemented in 14 sectors across seven districts of Rwanda from 2015 to 2019.

-It is funded by DFID and implemented by CARE with the Rwanda Women’s Network (RWN) and Rwanda Men’s Resource Centre (RWAMREC), and in collaboration with the London School of Hygiene and Tropical Medicine.
+It was funded by DFID and implemented by CARE with the Rwanda Women’s Network (RWN) and Rwanda Men’s Resource Centre (RWAMREC), and in collaboration with the London School of Hygiene and Tropical Medicine.

 This innovative partnership brings together practitioners and researchers to better understand what works to address intimate partner violence (IPV) and to implement a package of interventions.
 These interventions are designed to work at individual, family and community levels to shift attitudes, practices and social norms that perpetuate gender inequality and GBV.